Gallery

 New American Cursive Calligraphy

-If we were to follow the top line of the 7 chords of the main theme and join the notes with a pen, as in the connect the dots game, we would encounter that the theme takes the shape of the letter “i” in the New American Cursive Calligraphy.
-The first 5 chords are ascending in pitch, grouped in pairs, with the 5th chord left resonating at the top like the dot on the “i”.
-The last two chords are the same of the first two chords, mimicking exactly the shape of the letter “i”.
+If we trace the top line of the seven chords in the main theme and connect the notes as if in a “connect the dots” game, the resulting shape resembles the letter “i” in New American Cursive Calligraphy.
+This symbolic shape is formed by the ascending pitch of the first five chords, grouped in pairs, with the fifth chord left resonating at the top like the dot on the “i.”
+The final two chords repeat the first two, mimicking the base of the letter and completing its structure.

 Whoami theme small.jpg